 Endoscopic Solutions Division

 In its Endoscopic Solutions Business, Olympus uses innovative capabilities in medical technology, therapeutic intervention and precision manufacturing to help healthcare professionals deliver diagnostic, therapeutic and minimally invasive procedures to improve clinical outcomes, reduce overall costs and enhance the quality of life for patients and their safety.
-Starting with the world's first gastrocamera in 1950, Olympus' Endoscopic Solutions portfolio has grown to include endoscopes, laparoscopes, video imaging systems, digital and integrated customer solutions, as well as solutions for infection prevention and for service.
+Starting with the world's first gastrocamera in 1950, Olympus' Endoscopic Solutions portfolio has grown to include endoscopes, laparoscopes, video imaging systems, as well as system integration solutions and medical services.

 Features of ESD

 01

 Competitive product development

-Gastrointestinal endoscope area - From the time when Olympus developed the world's first practical gastrocamera in 1950 to today, Olympus has continued to refine its endoscope technologies in close collaboration with physicians - Developing technologies that contribute to the improvement of the quality of endoscopy around the world, such as NBI, RDI, TXI, and EDOF
+- From the time when Olympus developed the world's first practical gastrocamera in 1950 to today, Olympus has continued to refine its endoscope technologies in close collaboration with physicians

+- Developing technologies that contribute to the improvement of the quality of endoscopy around the world, such as NBI, RDI, TXI, and EDOF

-Surgical endoscope area - Providing high-definition and high-quality products with 4K/3D technology - Acquisition of advanced fluorescence imaging technology and promotion of research and development toward next-generation molecular imaging technology Market scale and growth forecast of each product
+- Providing high-definition and high-quality products with 4K/3D technology

+- Acquisition of advanced fluorescence imaging technology and promotion of research and development toward next-generation molecular imaging technology

-Market CAGR
+Market scale and growth forecast of GI Endoscopy

+GI Endoscopy

+¥300-400 billion

-Market CAGR
+Market CAGR 4-6%

+Approx. 55% of ESD revenue
-Note: Market scale and growth forecast information for this page come from the Company's research.
-Market scale is as of March 31, 2021

-Growth forecasts are projected for the fiscal year 2022 to fiscal year 2024, starting from fiscal year 2021
+Note: Served market scale and growth forecast information for this page come from the Company's research and pertains to data for the U.S., EUS (Germany, UK, Italy, France, Spain), Japan and China, Market scale is as of March 31, 2023, Growth forecasts are projected for fiscal year 2023 to fiscal year 2026.
+The Sub-segment sales ratio within ESD is a figure of fiscal year 2027.

 02

 Solid business foundations

-1 Global service network

 Established a global network of service locations: Europe, the Americas, Middle East, Africa, Japan, China, and Asia, which is the largest network of service sites for any global medical device manufacturer